SOLOMON ISLANDS

 The MESA followed five steps in the Solomon Islands:

-1. Designing the study (indigenous method: faola7
+- Designing the study (indigenous method: faola7)

-Based on the GEI MESA Guidance Note (2022)8 and consultations with key SIG departments, the team adapted the MESA tool for the context of Solomon Islands, defining the scope in the form of key assessment areas and questions.
+Based on the GEI MESA Guidance Note (2022)8 and consultations with key SIG departments, the team adapted the MESA tool for the context of Solomon Islands, defining the scope in the form of key assessment areas and questions. - Preparations for conducting the study

 The MESA utilized secondary and primary data sources.
 Secondary data were collected through a review of national and sectoral policies, strategies and plans, M&E reports from development programs and projects, and reports and statistics on Solomon Islands' development issues.

 The Key Informant Interviews and Focus Group Discussions were recorded, transcribed and translated into English, as necessary.
 The consultants conducted a literature review and a content analysis of the transcripts.
 The consultants and the Core MESA Team also conducted reflection sessions and identified findings using the Strengths, Weaknesses, Opportunities, and Threats (SWOT) framework.
-Additionally, the fishbone diagram technique was employed to discover cause-and-effect relationships and to develop possible solutions.
+Additionally, the fishbone diagram technique was employed to discover cause-and-effect relationships and to develop possible solutions. - Sense-making and validation of MESA findings (indigenous method: rara'aba, or calming of nerves meeting)

 The draft MESA report, with proposed M&E capacity-strengthening pathways, was presented to MESA stakeholders for validation.
 The final report will be endorsed by the MESA Advisory Committee prior to a high-level launch event.